walton5511/wikiwikihk/docs/custom-features/gods-altar.md

 !["Common Prizes"](https://i.imgur.com/EGZc2SB.jpg)

-Common prizes are easy to get, though not all of them are equally common.
+Common prizes are easy to get, though not all of them are equally likely to get.

 - Ice Flower Oil 3x
 - Angel's Feathers 10x